sanpinnawala/torchcor/README.md

 ## 🚀 Quickstart Example

-Here’s a concise example to run a simulation using the **TenTusscher-Panfilov** ionic model on a bi-ventricle mesh:
+Here’s a concise example to run a simulation using the **TenTusscher-Panfilov** ionic model on a bi-ventricle mesh.
+The inputs are:

+- `.pts` file: coordinates of the vertices
+- `.elem` file: connectivities of the mesh
+- `.lon` file: fibre orientations
+- One or more `.vtx` files: pacing locations

+Running the following code will produce:
+- a list of membrane potentials, each saved after every 1 ms of the simulation
+- a local activation time map and  a repolarisation time map

+all saved in `.pt` file format readable by `torch.load`.

 ```python
 import torchcor as tc